ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/schedule-discrete-structures.md

 ### Technical Question

-- How do I employ the mathematical concepts of sequences, monoids, and lists to implement efficient Python programs that use functions with a clearly specified behavior to perform tasks like finding a name in a file or computing the arithmetic mean of data values?
+- How do I use the mathematical concepts of sequences, monoids, and lists to implement efficient Python programs that use functions with a clearly specified behavior to perform tasks like finding a name in a file or computing the arithmetic mean of data values?